jpconstantineau/BlueMicro_BLE/documentation/docs/supported_hardware.md

 ## What about Nordic Semiconductor's...

-### NRF52810 and NRF52805

-This chip is very similar to the NRF52832 but has less features, flash space and ram.
-There are fewer modules available with these than with the NRF52832; often at higher prices due to their limited availability.
-The NRF52 Adafruit library does not support this chip.
-As such, it's recommended to go directly to the NRF52832 or nRF52840.

 ### NRF51822

 The NRF51822 is an older device that uses a 32-bit ARM Cortex M0 CPU core.
 Adafruit does have a NRF51 feather, however, it does not support the NRF52 libraries.
 The NRF51 based Bluefruit boards run as modules that you connect to via an external MCU sending AT style commands over SPI or UART.
 Not recommended.

-### NRF52833
+### NRF52805, NRF52810, nRF52811, nRF52820 and NRF52833

+These chips offer a varying amount of GPIOs, features, flash space and ram.
+There are fewer modules available with these than with the NRF52832 or nRF52840; often at higher prices due to their limited availability.
+For details on what feature each chip offer, refer to [Nordic's website](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/Bluetooth-low-energy).
+The nRF52 Adafruit and Community nRF52 board support packages do not support these chips.
+As such, it's recommended to go directly to the NRF52832 or nRF52840.

-This is a new chip that sits between the 832 and 840.
+The NRF52833 is a new chip that sits between the 832 and 840.
 It's extended temperature range makes it attractive for commercial and industrial applications.
 Due to comparable features with the nrf52840 and their availabilities, most will select the NRF52840 instead of the NRF52833.

 ### NRF5340

 This is the newest chip from Nordic Semicomductors.
 It has been announced November 2019.
 Unlike previous generation chips, it has 2 cores: A 64 MHz network core for handling radio communications and an 64MHz or 128 MHz application core.
 Both cores are ARM Cortex M33.
-Chips aren't available for sale yet.
-It's not clear if the library will support this chip.
+Chips are available for sale but are quite expensive.
+There are some modules available.
+It's not clear if the library will support this chip in the future.